CoderDojoTC/plotly/docs/lessons/01-what-is-plotly.md

 # WHat is Plotly

 Plotly is a Python graphing library for creating interactive charts that visualize data.
+Because it is very popular, it is often part of every data science and visualization project.

+## What is Plotly Express

+When plotly started, it was a small library.
+Over the years, it has grown to a huge library with thousands of options.
+To keep this class simple for beginners, we are going to start out with just a tiny subset of what plotly can do.
+This is called Plotly Express.

 ## Basic Charts